- Future Distance Students

 This course is an introduction to the principles of safety engineering applied to industrial situations.
 Job safety analysis, reduction of accident rates, protective equipment, safety rules and regulations, environmental hazards, health hazards, and ergonomic hazards are covered.
 Prerequisite: senior or graduate standing.

-Chem Eng 5130: Intermediate Chemical Process Safety (LEC 3.0) Offered every spring semester
+Chem Eng 5241: Intermediate Process Safety in the Chemical and Biochemical Industries (LEC 3.0) Offered every spring semester

 Eng Mgt 5330/ Psych 4710: Human Factors (LEC 3.0)